 While Croatia is in the European Union they are not Schengen Area and they do not use Euros.

-If you are driving into Croatia try to have Kunas (HRK) available to pay tolls – some may not take other currencies.
+If you are driving into Croatia try to have Kunas (HRK) available to pay tolls.
 Once in any of the cities, there are exchange places everywhere or you can use any ATM to withdraw your money in Kunas.
 Watch the conversion rate!
 Many of the ATMs had very steep rates and using my bank’s conversion was much better (you will see this option on the ATM).

 What to see and do in Dubrovnik